 If you have any questions about your rights, you can contact the organisation responsible for the processing of your personal data.
-In the case of this study, please contact:

-GGZ Drenthe.
 See Appendix A for contact details.

 If you have any questions or complaints about the processing of your personal data, we recommend that you first contact your research location.
 Alternatively, you can get in touch with the data protection officer of GGZ Drenthe or the Dutch Data Protection Authority.